pellcorp/creality-wiki/docs/cartographer.md

 #### Cartographer Touch Calibration

+!!! danger

-**WARNING:** For this next step, it is really important to be near your printer for this step, because if there is any issue with the printer configuration or your carto probe, its possible the nozzle will dig itself into the bed, so be hovering over that e-stop button!
+    For this next step, it is really important to be near your printer for this step, because if there is any issue with the printer configuration or your carto probe, its possible the nozzle will dig itself into the bed, so be hovering over that e-stop button!

 10. Home All (`G28`)
 11. Heat Nozzle to 150c (`M109 S150`) so that any filament can be removed from nozzle
 12. Execute `CARTOGRAPHER_CALIBRATE`
 <br />Upon completion *`SAVE_CONFIG`*

+!!!

-**Note:** If this fails after 3 tries, you should check to make sure there is not filament stuck to the bottom of your nozzle!
+    If this fails after 3 tries, you should check to make sure there is not filament stuck to the bottom of your nozzle!

 **Source:** https://docs.cartographer3d.com/cartographer-probe/survey-touch